Clay Holmes: New York Yankees

 On July 26, 2021, the Pirates traded Holmes to the New York Yankees in exchange for Diego Castillo and Hoy Park.
-He would make his Yankee debut against the Tampa Bay Rays, shutting down the batters in order.
-He would post a 1.61 ERA, 34 strikeouts and 0.79 WHIP in 28 innings with his new team.
+He made his Yankee debut against the Tampa Bay Rays, shutting down the batters in order.
+He posted a 1.61 ERA, 34 strikeouts and 0.79 WHIP in 28 innings with his new team.
 Overall, Holmes finished the season with an ERA of 3.60, a WHIP of 1.17 while striking out 78 batters in 70 innings.
 He was named American League Reliever of the Month in May, allowing no runs in 12 appearances.

 Holmes became the team's closer in May 2022, when Aroldis Chapman went on the injured list.
 Holmes notched his 29th consecutive game without allowing a run on June 18, setting a new Yankees franchise record for consecutive scoreless appearances, breaking Mariano Rivera's record set in 1999.

-For the 2022 season, he was 7-4 with 20 saves and a 2.54 ERA.
+At that point, he had a 0.28 ERA in 32 innings.
+Holmes was one of six Yankees selected to the 2022 MLB All-Star Game.
+For the 2022 season, he had a 2.54 ERA and converted 20 saves in 25 chances.

+Holmes finished the 2023 season with a 2.66 ERA and 24 saves in 27 chances.

+In the 2024 season, Holmes did not give up an earned run until May 20, his 21st appearance of the year.
+He was named an All-Star for the second time.
+Holmes struggled midseason and was removed from the closer role after giving up a walk-off grand slam to the Texas Rangers on September 3, his MLB-leading 11th blown save of the season.
+He ended the season with a 3.14 ERA, 1.30 WHIP, 68 strikeouts, 30 saves and an MLB-high 13 blown saves.

+New York Mets

+On December 9, 2024, Holmes signed a three-year, $38 million contract with the New York Mets including an opt-out after the 2026 season.
+Plans were announced to convert him into a starting pitcher.
+After injuries to other pitchers, Holmes was named the Mets' Opening Day starter for the 2025 season.

+Homles finished the 2025 season with a 12-8 record and 3.53 ERA across 165⅔ innings pitched.

+Personal life

+Holmes's father, Wendell, was a pastor at a Baptist church in Slocomb, Alabama.
+At a revival meeting at 11 years old, Holmes began a "journey of having Jesus Christ as [his] Savior and pledging to walk with Him for the rest of" his life.
+As a professional, he became involved with multiple evangelist organizations run by baseball players.